What is Title Insurance?

 - Zoning Law Violations.

-The other type of title insurance is an owner's policy that provides coverage up to the purchase price of the property.
+The Owner's policy provides coverage up to the purchase price of the property.
 An owner's policy is normally purchased with a lender's policy as part of a purchase transaction.
 ENTITLE DIRECT offers both Basic Owner's Policies and Enhanced Owner's Policies.
-Our quote calculator will show you the premium for a Basic Owner's Policy.
-If you are interested in an Enhanced Owner's Policy, please contact our Specialist Center too free at 877-936-8485 for a free, no-obligation quote.
+Our quote calculator (link to the Get a Quote page) will show you the premium for a Basic Owner's Policy.
+If you are interested in an Enhanced Owner's Policy, please contact our Specialist Center toll free at 1-877-936-8485 for a free, no-obligation quote.
 They can also answer any questions you may have regarding the title insurance for or settlement of your upcoming transaction.

 While you may find it difficult to obtain samples of title insurance policies from our competitors, ENTITLE DIRECT makes it easy for you.
-Please click the policy type for samples of the Basic Homeowner's Policy, the Enhanced Homeowner's Policy, or the Loan Policy that EnTitle Insurance Company offers.
+Please click the policy type for samples of the Homeowner's Policy, the Owner’s Policy, or the Loan Policy that EnTitle Insurance Company offers.

-Depending on local custom and/or any agreement made between the buyer and seller of the property, title insurance can be either paid for by the buyer or the seller.
+Title insurance can be either paid for by the buyer or the seller.
 In certain areas there are situations where one party will pay for the lender's title policy and the other will pay for the additional amount required to purchase an owner's policy.
-Our Specialist Center will discuss this with you and will make sure that you obtain the best rate combinations.